Photo: Photo by Vami IV, CC BY-SA 4.0 via Wikimedia Commons · CC BY-SA 4.0

 Fort Concho's paranormal accounts cluster on Officers Row, the row of senior-officer quarters along the parade ground.
 Staff who have worked in the buildings have reported phantom footsteps in empty rooms, sounds described as knuckle-cracking (a habit attributed to Colonel Mackenzie), and the sense of a presence in his former quarters.

-Colonel Benjamin Grierson's daughter Edith died of typhoid fever at Fort Concho in 1878 at age twelve.
+Colonel Benjamin Grierson's daughter Edith died of typhoid fever at Fort Concho on September 9, 1878, at age thirteen.
 Reports from the Grierson quarters most often describe a girl's voice, the sound of small footsteps, and movement of small objects.
 The Grierson family experienced multiple deaths during their service at the post, and family papers held at the Fort Concho archive include letters describing the difficulty of frontier-army life and the recurring loss the family faced.

 Fort Concho's official Frontier Frights program presents these accounts as part of the post's interpretive material rather than as confirmed phenomena.
 The program is family-rated, with separate adult ghost tours available later in the evening.